AlexMercedCoder/tutorialblog/content/blog/2021/1/understandingdeployment/index.md

   - The response always comes with a status code.
 If the server found a controller function or static file associated with the slug it'll respond with a 200.
 If it cannot find a way to respond it will send a 404 not found response.
 If there is some error in completing the response you'll get a 500 level response and if your browser used a cached version of the request you'll get a 300 level response.

-- **?type=gouda&taste=good** This is a url query.
+- **?type=gouda&taste=good** This is a URL query.
 The server may expect these with certain slugs to get more information.
-For example when you view a video on youtube, which video should be shown on the page comes from a url query (watch a youtube video and look at the url.).
+For example, when you view a video on youtube, which video should be shown on the page comes from a URL query (watch a youtube video and look at the URL.).
 In this example, I've sent the server a type query with a value of gouda and a taste query with a value of good, which does nothing unless the server expected to receive these queries.
 The "?" signifies the beginning of the query and the "&" separates the different queries.

 #### In Summary

 How does a request work...

-1. User types a url in the address bar of a browser
+1. User types a URL in the address bar of a browser
 2. request is sent to users router/modem
 3. request is routed to users ISP
 4. ISP sends a request to a DNS server